Our course listings are always being updated to reflect the most accurate descriptions. Please email the course instructor if you have any questions.

 D-level courses are smaller, more intensive explorations of a specific topic or theme.
 The seminar-style format means that emphasis is placed on discussion, and there is a greater expectation of independent and self-driven work.
 Our D-levels typically require at least 2 C-Level courses in English.
 Make sure to check the UTSC Calendar for any other requirements or recommended preparation information.

-ENGD62H3 Topics in Postcolonial Literature and Film
+ENGD58H3: Topics in Canadian Literature

 WINTER 2024 COURSES